 3.4 Feasibility

-For the project I will be using Laravel, MySQL, GitHub and bootstrap.
+For the project I will be using Laravel, MySQL, GitHub and Bootstrap.
 I will be using Laravel to build the application, this is where I will be making web pages and controllers to control the flow of the application.
-Laravel has bootstrap built into it so I will be using it to build the webpages using HTML and CSS.
+Laravel has Bootstrap built into it so I will be using it to build the webpages using HTML and CSS.
 Laravel will be communicating to the MySQL database where I will be retrieving data to populate my application.
 This will all be hosted on GitHub where I can access and change files remotely.

 Web application Design